-Each Italian company belonging to the ENAV Group is responsible for implementing its model and appoints its own supervisory body.
-In small companies, the functions of the supervisory body can be performed directly by the Board of Directors, in accordance with Article 6, paragraph 4, of the Decree.
+Each Italian company belonging to the ENAV Group is responsible for implementing its own model and appoints its own supervisory body.

 The Company may also operate with other partners in Italy and abroad.
-In these situations, while respecting the autonomy of the individual legal entities with which it works, the Company employs specific contractual clauses to ensure that all the person with whom it works conduct themselves in compliance with the principles laid down in the Decree and enshrined in their own 231 Model and Code of Ethics.
+In these situations, while respecting the autonomy of the individual legal entities with which it works, the Company employs specific contractual clauses to ensure that all the entities with whom it works conduct themselves in compliance with the principles laid down in the Decree and enshrined in their own 231 Model and Code of Ethics.